 The Errors and Omission Insurance might come to your rescue when you face legal claims of committing errors that cost your customers’ money or intangible damage.
 This insurance covers the cost of expenses arising from legal procedures such as settlement charges, attorney fees and legal representation costs during a lawsuit.
 Businesses providing professional services to their customers should definitely have this insurance.
 For example, technology companies, consultancy firms, individual professionals (designers, engineers, doctors, business consultants, and accountants) among others.

 Did you know?
 As a business owner, you are not only liable to your employees, customers and all those directly related your company; you are also accountable to the public in general.
 A random visitor getting injured in your office premises, your neighboring office facing damages due to an accidental falling of fixtures in your office, and other such instances are your liabilities.
 That’s where Public Liability Insurance could be a knight in shining armor.
 It can cover all the amounts, and legal expenses, too.
 However, this insurance will not cover intentional damage, or if a company has released a defective product or service in spite of knowing about it beforehand.

 8. Employees Compensation Insurance

-Employees are assets for companies.
-In the event that they suffer accidents, either directly related to their jobs, in or outside the work premises or due to other factors during the course of the employment, the Workers Compensation Insurance or Employees Compensation Insurance would cover the company’s liabilities towards the employee.
+Employees are Assets refer to “all the available properties of every kind or possession of an insurance company that might be used More for companies.
+In the event that they suffer accidents, either directly related to their jobs, in or outside the work premises or due to other factors during the course of the employment, the Workers Compensation A system of providing for the cost of medical care and weekly payments to injured employees or to dependants of Insurance or Employees Compensation Insurance would cover the company’s liabilities towards the employee.
 Events such as disablement (total or partial), death or the contraction of an occupational disease, are covered under this insurance.